-The Parent Project is a promising program which will be studied over a three-year period in Calaveras County for program participation and completion rates.
-It is expected that juveniles with parents that complete the program will have higher rates of successful completion of probation.
+The Parent Project is considered a promising program which will be studied over a three-year period in Calaveras County for program participation and completion rates.
 The program is best practice, but not yet evidence-based.
 Research is on-going, but not yet published.